 Marty Zigman

-Holding all three official certifications, Marty is regarded as the top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. He is a former Deloitte & Touche CPA and has held CTO roles.
-For over 30 years, Marty has produced leadership in ERP, CRM and eCommerce business systems.
-Contact Marty to set up a conversation.
+Holding three official certifications, Marty is widely recognized as a top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. A former Deloitte & Touche CPA and technology executive with CTO roles, he brings over 35 years of leadership in ERP, CRM, and eCommerce business systems.
+Contact Marty to engage directly.

 5 thoughts on “How to Integrate Google Apps With NetSuite

-Any solutions for getting Netsuite data into google sheets in an automatic way – every day at midnight download the latest data into a google sheet?
+1. Any solutions for getting Netsuite data into google sheets in an automatic way – every day at midnight download the latest data into a google sheet?

-You can create a script (I found one online) that has a scheduled script that copes a saved search into a csv file in the file cabinet.
+2. You can create a script (I found one online) that has a scheduled script that copes a saved search into a csv file in the file cabinet.
 I made the folder public for the file cabinet.
 I then have a script in google sheets that replaces a sheet in my google workbook on a schedule.
 A little complicated to setup but free and easy to update and I don’t know how to write suitescript.

 Leave a Reply